Scale length (string instruments): Violin family

 Smaller scale instruments are used extensively to teach younger players.
 The size of these is described by a "conventional" fraction that has no mathematical significance.
 For example, a 7/8 violin has a scale of about 317 mm, a 3/4-size instrument a scale of 307 mm, a half-size one 287 mm, and a quarter-size one 267 mm.
 1/8, 1/10, 1/16 and 1/32 and even 1/64 violins also exist, becoming progressively smaller, but again in no proportional relationship.
 (A full-size instrument is described as 4/4.)

 Cellos exist in a smaller range of sizes than violins, with 4/4, 3/4, 1/2, 1/4, 1/8, and 1/10 being reasonably common.
 As with the violin, the Stradivarius scale is regarded as standard for orchestral work; This is about 27.4 in.

-Violas are commonly described in terms of their body length rather than—as with other violin-family instruments—by a fraction.
+Violas are commonly described in terms of their body length rather than by a fraction.
 There are two reasons for this.
 First, unlike that of the violin and the cello, the viola scale length has not standardised, but rather advanced players use whatever scale length best suits them.
 Secondly, student sizes are not as often required, as most viola players who start learning at a young age start on the violin.
 Common sizes include 17 in, 16+1/2 in, 16 in, 15+1/2 in, 15 in, 14 in, and less commonly 12 in, smaller than a standard violin; These measurements are nominal and approximate.
 At least one of the surviving Stradivarius violas has a scale length of 14+1/4 in.